-Recent Student Internship Projects:
+Sample of Past Student Internship Projects:

 Bell Policy Center: conduct over twenty interviews across the state to better understand peoples’ attitudes toward fiscal issues.
 Rocky Mountain Youth Clinics: Health outcomes in a pediatric population with insurance churn at a safety net provider.
 Colorado Physicians Insurance Company (COPIC): Diagnostic errors resulting in patient harm: identification, assessment, and prevention.
 Colorado Coalition for the Medically Underserved: Aurora Health Access Taskforce.
 Denver Public School Based Clinics Pregnancy Prevention Program: Texting Programs in Pregnancy Prevention Education.
 Colorado Coalition for the Medically Underserved: Barriers to Primary Care Access and Emergency Department Utilization: Implications for Healthcare Reform on a National and Community Level.
 Metro community Provider Network (MCPN): Documenting best practices of clinical workflow in the management of chronic diabetes: What Variables affect HbA1c as a measure of clinical outcomes in a community clinic.
 LEADS Harm Reduction Action Center (HRAC): Factors related to quality healthcare services among active injection drug users in Denver, CO.
 Autism Society of Colorado (ASC): Identify and disseminate best practices for the interaction between first responders and people with autism.
 Lowry Family Health Center and Colorado Asian Health Education and Promotion (CAHEP): Student/refugee Health Education Collaborative.
 The Center: GLBT Provider Database.